kavyaKaushik510/PCP-Albian-Sandpile-Simulation/README.md

-# Parallel and Concurrent Programming_Abelian-Sandpile
+# Parallel Abelian Sandpile Simulation
-The problem outlined in this assignment is that of a two-dimensional cellular automaton called an Abelian Sandpile.
-This automation is a grid where each cell contains values representing “grains of sand”.
-When the number of grains in a cell exceeds 4, in the next time step the cell distributes the grains evenly to the neighbouring cells.
-The border around a grid is called a “sink”.

-A starting configuration is created of the Abelian Sandpile where each cell is given a value and it is changed based on the logic described until it reaches a stable state where the grains in each cell are less than 4.
-The final state is represented by different colours for different values in the cell (black for 0, green for 1, blue for 2 and red for 3).
-The serial program to simulate this has been provided in the Grid and AutomatonSimulation classes.
-This assignment aims to develop a parallel solution for the problem.
-The parallel solution is required to achieve the following:
+This project implements a parallel simulation of the Abelian Sandpile — a two-dimensional cellular automaton in which each cell contains grains of sand.
+When a cell accumulates more than 4 grains, it topples, distributing one grain to each of its four orthogonal neighbors.
+This process repeats until a stable configuration is reached.

+The simulation reads the initial grid from a CSV file, uses Java’s Fork/Join framework for parallelization, and generates a PNG image that visually represents the final stable state.

+---

+## Objectives

+- Develop a parallel version of the Abelian Sandpile simulation
-*	Runs faster than the serial solution to solve the slow runtime especially when larger grids are processed.
+- Achieve faster runtimes than the provided serial solution
-*	Avoid all data races
+- Avoid all data races and unsafe concurrent access
-*	Only utilise the fork/join framework for synchronisation.
+- Use only the Java Fork/Join framework for synchronization
-*	Provide accurate outputs from the specified input format (.csv files) and validate the output(.png images).
+- Validate outputs by comparing with the serial implementation
-*	The solution must be run on at least two machines and the outputs must be thoroughly evaluated.
+- Run the solution on at least two machines to evaluate portability and performance

+---

+## Features

+- Reads sandpile configurations from `.csv` input files
+- Simulates toppling behavior based on Abelian Sandpile rules
+- Applies parallel processing using ForkJoin tasks
+- Generates output images where each color represents a specific grain count:
+  - 0 grains: Black
+  - 1 grain: Green
+  - 2 grains: Blue
+  - 3 grains: Red

+---

+## Technologies Used

+- Java
+- Fork/Join Framework
+- ImageIO (for PNG output)
+- Standard I/O and CSV parsing libraries